 Then again, it would be criminal for me to skip this method completely.

-In short, the Pomodoro and Eisenhower’s productivity techniques helps you to choose a particular task to carry out; Getting Things Done is a framework you build to run your daily affairs.
+In short, the Pomodoro and Eisenhower’s productivity techniques help you to choose a particular task to carry out; Getting Things Done is a framework you build to run your daily affairs.

 The 4 main systems that the GTD teaching encourages is: